 The Legal Adviser does not represent staff or students in an individual capacity.

-Under the Data Protection Act 1998, all members of the University have a statutory right to access data it holds about them.
+Under data protection legislation, all members of the University have a statutory right to access data it holds about them.
 Broadly speaking, 'personal data' refers to any information about a living individual which identifies them, or which could make them identifiable if combined with other information.

 If you wish to request your own personal data (otherwise known as a 'Data Subject Access Request' or DSAR), you should contact Rebecca Messenger-Clark in the first instance.
 Requesters are required to provide an approved form of photo ID in order for their request to be processed, and the University must aim to respond within a month.

 The 2005 Freedom of Information (FOI) Act places an obligation on public authorities - including universities - to make certain classes of information about their activities (subject to particular exceptions) automatically available to the general public.
 Its scope is therefore broader than the Data Protection Act, which relates only to personal data.
 If you are in any doubt as to which process to use, please contact Jenny Foggin.

 The University has 20 working days in which to respond to a request for information submitted under the FOI Act.
 Requests should, in the first instance, be submitted in writing to Jenny Foggin.